 Example 36-2 shows a table-mode import.
 It imports table

-tab41 already exists at the time of the import then specifying
+foo already exists at the time of this import, then parameter

-append the data is loaded into new space; existing space is never reused.
-For this reason you might need to compress your data after the load operation.
+APPEND, the data is always loaded into new space.
+Existing space, even if available, is never reused.
+For this reason, you might need to compress your data after the load.

 See Also:Oracle Database Utilities, for more information about Oracle Data Pump and its command-line clients,

 When performing a

 EXP_FULL_DATABASE, then you can export a database schema, the database schema definition, and the system grants and privileges of that database schema.

 The example here assumes that you are using a database with the following features:

 x4a has created a table

 x4a has a registered XML schema,

 ipo, which created two ordered collection tables